Tacuara Nationalist Movement: Ideology

 Political scientist Esteban Campos wrote: "The ideology of the MNT was rooted in the cultural universe of the Argentine and European right between the wars: the Falangism of José Antonio Primo de Rivera, the national-syndicalism of Ramiro Ledesma Ramos, the revisionist historiography and Catholic anti-Semitism of Father Julio Meinvielle, to which was added the communitarian doctrine of Jaime María de Mahieu.
 In their own cultural categories, the Tacuara supporters were neither left-wing nor right-wing, as they saw themselves as a synthesis that transcended both currents."
 One of the main leaders of Tacuara, Alberto Ezcurra Uriburu, wrote:

 We start from a Catholic spiritual foundation, politically nationalist, unionist and community-based in economic terms.
 By left we mean a revolutionary social and economic reorganisation.
 The right is understood as the defence of religion, tradition and the homeland, and we want neither one nor the other, but a synthesis of both, in order to break with the moulds of the left and the right.
 We want a social revolution, but with the sign of God and the flag of the homeland.

-Given this syncretism, Tacuara was internally heterogenous and grew unstable given the conflicts and confrontation between its right-wing and left-wing factions.
+Given this syncretism, Tacuara was internally heterogeneous and grew unstable given the conflicts and confrontation between its right-wing and left-wing factions.
 In October 1960, a faction close to Father Julio Meinvielle broke away from the MNT to found the Nationalist Restoration Guard (GRN), accusing the main Uriburu's faction of having been taking over by "Fidelism, Trotskyism and atheism".
-Another group led by Cardo Cabo split in May 1961 and created the New Argentina Movement (MNA), procliaming itself Peronist and joinng the Peronist trade unions.
+Another group led by Cardo Cabo split in May 1961 and created the New Argentina Movement (MNA), proclaiming itself Peronist and joining the Peronist trade unions.
 In December 1962, Tacuara suffered the most devastating split, as the faction of Tacuara co-leaders Joe Baxter, José Luis Nell and Alfredo Ossorio formed the Revolutionary Nationalist Tacuara Movement (MNRT), which aligned itself close to Marxism and left-wing Peronism, defining itself as 'Peronist and revolutionary', proclaiming a 'national and social revolution', and identifying with socialist movements of the Third World.